Recently Viewed Topics

-- Review the plugin update schedule, as described in Edit Plugin and Feed Schedules.
+- Review the plugin update schedule, as described in Edit Plugin and Feed Settings and Schedules.
 Consider editing the schedules to suit your needs.
 For example, you may want to schedule plugin and feed updates to run a few hours before your scheduled scans.

 - Add queries and use filters, as described in Add a Query and Apply a Filter.